 Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

-Pre-college and college students come from a variety of ethnic and racial backgrounds.
+Precollege and college students come from a variety of ethnic and racial backgrounds.
 For some, English is not their first language.
-Also represented in most classes are students with a diversity of ages and learning styles, including visual and auditory.
-In addition, increasing numbers of students with disabilities are included in regular pre-college and post-secondary courses.
+Also represented in most classes are students with a diversity of ages and learning preferences, including visual and auditory.
+In addition, increasing numbers of students with disabilities are included in regular precollege and postsecondary courses.
 Their disabilities include those that are related to sight, hearing, mobility, learning, social interactions, and health.
 Students are in school to learn and instructors share this goal.
 How can educators design instruction to maximize the learning of all students?
 Universal design of instruction(UDI) can provide a framework for inclusive teaching and learning materials and pedagogy.
 You can apply this body of knowledge to create courses that ensure lectures, discussions, visual aids, videos, printed materials, labs, and fieldwork are accessible to, usable by, and inclusive of all students.

 Designing any product or environment involves the consideration of many factors, including aesthetics, engineering options, environmental issues, industry standards, safety concerns, and cost.
 Often, products and environments are designed for the average user.
-In contrast, UD is defined by Romane and Center for Universal Design (CUD) at North Carolina State University as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (www.ncsu.edu/ncsu/design/cud/pubs_p/docs/poster.pdf).
-For example, a standard door is not accessible to everyone.
-If a large switch is installed, the door becomes accessible to more people, including some wheelchair users.
-Applying UD principles could lead to the installation of sensors that signal the door to open when anyone approaches, making the building accessible to everyone—a small child, a man carrying a large box, an elderly woman, a person using a walker or wheelchair.
+In contrast, UD is defined by Romane and Center for Universal Design (CUD) at North Carolina State University as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design”.
+When designers apply UD principles, their products and environments meet the needs of potential users with diverse characteristics that include disabilities.

 Making a product or environment accessible to people with disabilities often benefits others.
 For example, sidewalk curb cuts, designed to make sidewalks and streets accessible to those using wheelchairs, are today often used by kids on skateboards, parents with baby strollers, and delivery staff with rolling carts.
 When television displays in noisy areas of airports and restaurants are captioned, they are more accessible to people who are deaf and everyone else.